What to do when your country is supposed to be a democracy but it feels rigged

 In authoritarian regimes, such as what we saw in South Korea or Taiwan or Singapore 30 or 40 years ago, you have to first build large organizations outside of the government, and in particular you have to build labor unions.
 The labor unions can then go on strike and cripple the economy to force the government to become more democratic.
 It’s a slow process, but at this point South Korea and Taiwan are vibrant democracies, and even Singapore is very close to being a real democracy.

-But whatever nation you are in (maybe aside from the worst totalitarian regimes), you always have some lever of power available to you, you only need to identify it and then get to work.
+Whatever nation you are in (maybe aside from the worst totalitarian regimes), you always have some lever of power available to you, you only need to identify it and then get to work.

 Even in the worst totalitarian states people have some power even if it’s in the form of a violent revolution.
 If everyone including the police and military refused to cooperate with the dictator then the system would collapse on its own.
 As John F. Kennedy said, the problems of the world are manmade therefore they can be solved by man.